 These marches were not well-funded and they were not well-publicized.
 What they were was authentic and representative.
 The participants were of all colors, all backgrounds, and all ages; united in the core belief that the Second Amendment protects citizens and allows citizens to protect themselves.

-No wonder they received no coverage from a biased, narrative-driven media.We value your comments!
-Please weigh in on our comment section below.
+No wonder they received no coverage from a biased, narrative-driven media.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com